baxxos/natankuj/README.md

 natankuj - custom fuel prices database with prices parsed from <a href="http://auto.sme.sk/natankuj/bratislavsky-kraj">natankuj.sme.sk</a>
-implemented as school project - first usage of relational database later with ORM and WildFly application server
+implemented as school project - first usage of relational database later also with usage of ORM and WildFly application server

 currently split into 3 branches:
 <ol>